LinuxLab-ESGI/Secure-GRUB-2/README.md

     password_pbkdf2 username hashed_password
     ```

-    It sould look like this :
+    It should look like this :

     ![40_custom Image](/img/40_custom.png "Not the best syntax color")